AP7557/Wave/README.md

 # Wave
-Wave is an app that allows users to browse music from the [The Spotify API](https://developer.spotify.com).
+Wave is an app that allows users to browse music from the [The Spotify API].

 - [ ] Randomly chose a music artist from a given list of 3.
 - [ ] Fetch top 10 track of that artist.